RINEARN/exevalator/vb/README.md

 <a id="features"></a>
 ## Features

-The followings are main features of Exevalator.
+The following are the main features of Exevalator:

 ### 1. Evaluate (Compute) Expressions

-As shown in previous sections, Exevalator can evaluate (compute) the value of an expression:
+As demonstrated in previous sections, Exevalator can evaluate the value of an expression:

 	Dim result As Double = exevalator.Eval("(-(1.2 + 3.4) * 5) / 2")
 	' result: -11.5

 	(See: vb/Example2.vb)

-As the above, you can use "+" (addition), "-" (subtraction and unary-minus operation), "\*" (multiplication), and "/" (division) operators in an expression.
-In order of operations, "multiplications and divisions" are prioritized than "additions and subtractions".
+You can use operators such as "+" (addition), "-" (subtraction and unary-minus operation), "*" (multiplication), and "/" (division) in expressions.
+Multiplications and divisions are prioritized over additions and subtractions in the order of operations.

 ### 2. Use Variables

-You can use variables in expressions:
+You can declare variables programmatically using Exevalator's "declareVariable" method during application development, allowing these variables to be freely used within expressions:

-	' Declare a variable available in expressions exevalator.DeclareVariable("x")
+	' Declare a variable to be used in expressions exevalator.DeclareVariable("x")
 	exevalator.WriteVariable("x", 1.25)

-	' Compute the expression in which the above variable is used Dim result As Double = exevalator.Eval("x + 1")
+	' Evaluate the expression using the declared variable Dim result As Double = exevalator.Eval("x + 1")
 	' result: 2.25

 	(See: vb/Example3.vb)

-If you change the value of a variable very frequently, access to the variable by the address as follows:
+For more frequent variable value updates, access the variable by address for faster performance:

 	Dim address As Integer = exevalator.DeclareVariable("x")
 	exevalator.WriteVariableAt(address, 1.25)